 Howard Garrett's Plants for Texas--We couldn't garden without this essential reference to all the wonderful plants to use in our Texas gardens.
 Lots of pictures too.

-Plants of the Metroplex--Another plant reference book by Howard Garrett.
+Plants of the Metroplex--Another plant reference by Howard Garrett.
 It is especially for gardeners living in the region from Dallas-Ft.
 Worth to Waco.
 It is a great guide, with cultural recommendations included.